What should I bring?

 Laundry facilities are located in each residence hall at no additional charge.

-Each student must purchase a parking permit from the department of safety and transportation in order to utilize on-campus parking.
+Each student must purchase a parking permit from the Parking Administration in order to utilize on-campus parking.
 Students are issued permits for parking lots closest to their residence hall as space permits.
+Residents of Monroe Apartments should contact the reception desk at Monroe to request information about the reserved lot next to Monroe Apartments.

-Students are responsible for cleaning their own room, suite or apartment.
+Students are responsible for cleaning their own rooms, suite or apartment.
 Vacuum cleaners are available for check-out at the reception desk of each residence hall.

 Our publication, Guide to Residence Hall Living, will provide you with specific information concerning your rights and responsibilities as a resident of university housing.